hamedhaghighi/hamedhaghighi.github.io/_pages/projects.md

 ---

 ## [Ambient VAE: an unsupervised method for image restoration](https://github.com/hamedhaghighi/Ambient-VAE)
-* Research on using varational auto-encoder as an unsupervised image enhancer.
+* Research on using varational auto-encoders for the unsupervised image restoration task.

 ## [SampleTransformer: modeling high fidelity music in raw audio domain](https://github.com/hamedhaghighi/SampleTransformer)
 * Research on capturing long range dependencies of music in audio domain through U-Net like transformer architecture.